d-pitti/sat-tracker/README.md

 * set time limit for API call to max times per day

 ## Getting Started
+First, create a .env.local file with the following variables:

+DB_HOST=localhost
+DB_PORT=3306
+DB_USER= "Enter your DB user name"
+DB_PASS= "Enter your DB Password"
+DB_NAME= "Enter your DB Schema Name"

+*Variables for the URL API*
+URL_USER= "Your Username for the space-track site" URL_PASS= "Your password for the space track site"

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev